 - Overt bullying involves physical actions such as punching or kicking or observable verbal actions such as name-calling and insulting.
 Overt, direct, physical bullying is a common depiction of bullying.
 (This is sometimes called 'traditional bullying'). - Covert bullying can be almost impossible for people outside the interpersonal interaction to identify.
 Covert bullying can include repeatedly using hand gestures and weird or threatening looks, whispering, excluding or turning your back on a person, restricting where a person can sit and who they can talk with.

-Covert social and verbal bullying can be subtle and even sometimes denied by a person who may claim they were joking or 'just having fun'.
+Covert social or verbal bullying can be subtle and even sometimes denied by a person who claims they were joking or 'just having fun'.

-Some bullying is both covert and indirect, for example subtle social bullying, is usually intentionally hidden, and challengingfor others to notice.
-This type of bullying is often unacknowledged at school and can include spreading rumors, threatening, blackmailing, stealing friends, breaking secrets, gossiping, criticizing physical appearance, values and or personality.
+Some bullying is both covert and indirect, for example subtle social bullying, is usually intentionally hidden, and very hard for others to see.
+This type of bullying is often unacknowledged at school and can include spreading rumors, threatening, blackmailing, stealing friends, breaking secrets, gossiping, criticizing physical appearance, values and personality.